 We want to keep encounters with animals during our Chiang Mai school tours to a minimum for ethical and health reasons.
 Upon request, we will make an exception for elephants.
 Up to now, we have organized Chiang Mai University tours to a limited number of venues, of which we are sure the animals are treated very well.
 We realize that visiting elephant “sanctuaries” can be a sensitive issue.
 In all cases, we will ensure that your visit will positively impact the conservation of these magnificent animals.
 We work with Elephant Nature Park and with the Maesa Elephant Conservation Park.

 Chiang Mai International School Tours

-We have organised several Chiang Mai International school tours that combine experiences in communities with educational tours in the city proper.
-Green Trails has good relations with Buddhist learning centres in Chiang Mai such as the Buddhist University at Wat Suan Dok.
+We have organized several Chiang Mai International school tours that combine experiences in communities with educational tours in Chiang Mai itself.
+Green Trails has good relations with Buddhist learning centers in Chiang Mai such as the Buddhist University at Wat Suan Dok.
 An introduction to Buddhism is always good to include in any visit to Thailand.
-Short meditation courses are worthwhile or even an hour-long meeting with a monk.
+Short meditation courses or even an hour-long meeting with a monk are worthwhile experiences.

 The religions of Chiang Mai

 We can include a half-day walk during which you will pass or visit different places of worship.
 Students will pass the First Christian Church, a Sikh Gurdwara, a Chinese pagoda, a Buddhist temple and the biggest mosque of Chiang Mai.
 People of different religions live close to each other peacefully.
 That is one of the things that make Chiang Mai such a special place.
 This educational walk is great for Chiang Mai school tours.